 So, What is Worship, really?

 Bet you never thought two guys on a ladder repairing a roof could be worship.
 So ask yourself, “Why are they doing that?”
 They’re repairing an outbuilding at Christian camp.
-This camp teaches our children to be strong, loving, confident and caring individuals.
+This camp teaches children to be strong, loving, confident, and caring individuals.
 They’re repairing the roof, not for money, but as volunteers.
-And they’re doing that because they care and because they want our children to have the tools they need to grow.
-Yes, we worship when we come together on Sundays to sing his praises and listen to his word, but there is so much more to worship than that.
+And they’re doing that because they care and because they want children to have the tools they need to grow.
+Yes, we worship when we come together on Sundays to sing His praises and listen to His word, but there is so much more to worship than that.

 Worship is an act of love.
-It is a demonstration of love and there are so many ways to worship God.
+It is a demonstration of love.
+There are so many ways to worship God.

-We worship when we share God’s word and his love with new believers at Alpha.
-Jesus said, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.”
+We worship, at Alpha, when we share God’s word and His love with people, no matter where they are on their faith journey.
+Jesus said, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.” – Matthew 28:19-20

 We worship God when we speak out for the marginalized and the forgotten.
 We worship God when we speak out against violence, discrimination and persecution.
-The marginalized and forgotten, the victims of violence, discrimination and persecution; these are our neighbors, regardless of ethnicity, regardless of religion, regardless of gender, regardless of age.
-We worship God when we love our neighbors and we worship God when we recognize our past failings and work to make amends.
+The marginalized and forgotten, the victims of violence, discrimination, and persecution; these are our neighbours, regardless of ethnicity, regardless of religion, regardless of gender, regardless of age.
+We worship God when we love our neighbours and we worship God when we recognize our past failings and work to make amends.

-We worship God when we support the Cambridge Self Help Food Bank .
+We worship God when we support the Cambridge Food Bank .
 We worship God when we support Rachel’s Home.
 We worship God when we give to support the construction of Sunday School classes at a church in Guatemala.
-Jesus said, “Whatever you did for the least of these brothers and sisters of mine, you did it for me.”

 We worship God when we support our summer food drive or when we give to support the Life and Work of Central.
 Life and Work of the Church is a “churchie” phrase that means everything from keeping the lights on to supporting our youth, children and families.